 Our children are taught all aspects of Writing in class groups.
 Any child who has achieved year group expectations in class is then given the opportunity to work on these objectives in greater depth.

 National curriculum objectives are placed in our long term planning, to ensure there is adequate coverage throughout the year.
 Content is determined by the National Curriculum, and by our gap analysis, based on termly summative assessments.
 We incorporate daily ‘Assessment for learning’ teaching (based on formative assessments).
-Individual curriculum writing targets can be found in the front of every child’s composition book, and these are monitored by the children and teacher.
-Targets are signed off when there is sufficient evidence.
 Evidence is gathered via marking and feedback in English and Independent writing books.
 Writing grids in Independent writing books provide a more detailed analysis of each piece of writing.

 Our children benefit from a structured writing process, which includes a series of grammar and punctuation lessons concluding with an independent piece of writing based upon a stimulus.